-District office expenses are minimized with a postage-stamp door-front in a commercial strip and meeting space in the Nelsonville library.
+District office expenses are minimized in a commercial strip and meeting space in the Nelsonville library.
 Equipment at the Sutton Road Recycling Center include a forklift and a RAM (elaborate on size) truck for travel.
-Lease for the Sutton Road Recycling Center is \$1.00 per year..
+Lease for the Sutton Road Recycling Center is \$1.00 per year.
 Staffing for District collection/disposal events is hired on demand.